-In this lesson, the student learns new vocabulary to talk about consumer habits of different cultures.
+In this ESL lesson, the student learns new skills and vocabulary to talk about consumer habits of different cultures.
 They also learn how to compare and contrast different ideas.

 Introduction